broofa/runmd/src/README_js.md

     ⇒ Hello, World!
     ````

-(Note: This option may be omitted if other options are set
+(`--run` may be omitted if other options are present.)

 ## --context[=name]

 Create/apply a persistent execution context.

-This is useful interspersing code with explanatory text.
-For example:
+Without this option, each code block runs in a new context (i.e. all state
+resets).
+To share context across blocks, add `--context`, like so:

     ```javascript --context
-    let text = 'Hello';
+    let text = 'World';
     ```

     Continuing on ...